op7ic/RT-OfficeBeaconBox/README.md

-This page is intended to provide a resource for setting really quick MS Office beacon & tracking box that can be used to identify if somebody opened an Office document submitted during initial phishing exercise.
-The aim is to capture timestamp/IP and unique ID without creating massive noise or need for macro documents.
-The resulting infrastructure & beacon should help to measure if it’s possible to get through email filters & corporate proxy quickly without much fuss.
+This page is intended to provide quick reference guide for creating tracking beackon that can be inserted into MS Office documents.
+The aim of the exercise is to capture timestamp/IP and unique ID without need for macro in document.
+The resulting infrastructure & beacon should help to measure if it’s possible to get through email filters & corporate proxy and if document was successfully opened.

 File an issue on the repo/or submit pull request if you would like to add anything.